smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 Given the following table of strings that have embedded quotes, return the result based on the following:

-1. If the string has more than two quotes or has zero quotes, return “Error”.
+1. If the string has more than two quotes or has zero quotes, return `Error`.
-2. If the string has two quotes and more than 10 characters between the quotes, return “True”.
+2. If the string has two quotes and more than 10 characters between the quotes, return `True`.
-3. If the string has two quotes and fewer than or equal to 10 characters between the quotes, return “False”.
+3. If the string has two quotes and fewer than or equal to 10 characters between the quotes, return `False`.

 | ID |      String       | Result |
 |----|-------------------|--------|